Chocolate bar: First mass-produced chocolate bars

-Earlier, in 1828, Casparus van Houten patented an inexpensive method for pressing the fat from roasted cocoa beans.
-The center of the bean, known as the "nib", contains an average of 54 percent cocoa butter.
-Van Houten's machine – a hydraulic press – reduced the cocoa butter content by nearly half.
-This not only allowed the creation of defatted cocoa powder (to be used for chocolate drinks), but also the creation of pure cocoa butter.
+1828 is the year of a major breakthrough: Casparus van Houten patented an effective method for pressing the fat from roasted cocoa beans.
+The centre of the bean, known as the "nib", contains an average of 54 percent cocoa butter.
+Van Houten's machine – the hydraulic cocoa press – reduced the cocoa butter content by nearly half.
+This not only allowed the creation of defatted cocoa powder (to be used for chocolate drinks), but also the creation of pure cocoa butter on a large scale.
+The additional cocoa butter (mixed with cocoa liquor and sugar) would allow the production of chocolate with a higher fluidity, therefore with a higher moldability into more complex shapes.
+It is not known when the first chocolate with added cocoa butter was manufactured.
+However, in 1832, the first workshop for producing chocolate moulds opened in Paris, testifying to the increasing use of chocolate in confectionery, especially in France.